mercedes-benz/sechub-plugin-vscode/README.md

 # SecHub VSCode/VSCodium/Eclipse Theia plugin

+## Current State
+Currently this plugin is in alpha state.

 ## Intended Usage

 This is an VSCode/Codium/Eclipse Theia plugin for a convenient IDE integration of [SecHub](https://github.com/daimler/sechub)